AP Source: LA Rams trade WR Brandin Cooks to Texans

 Cooks will help the Texans replace DeAndre Hopkins, who was shockingly traded to the Arizona Cardinals last month for running back David Johnson and two draft picks.

-While Cooks hasn’t matched Hopkins’ superstar play during his six-year career, Cooks is a fast, steady deep threat who has five 50-reception seasons for three franchises.
+While Cooks hasn’t matched Hopkins’ superstar play, Cooks is a fast, steady deep threat who has five 50-reception seasons over his six-year career.
+Cooks posted 1,000-yard seasons for each of his first three NFL teams: New Orleans, New England and Los Angeles.

-Cooks caught 80 passes for 1,204 yards and five touchdowns in 2018 with the Rams’ NFC championship team.
-He managed just 42 catches last season while overcoming the latest in a series of concussions during his six-year NFL career.
+Cooks played in back-to-back Super Bowls, suiting up for New England in early 2018 and for the Rams in early 2019.
+He caught 80 passes for 1,204 yards and five touchdowns in 2018 with the Rams’ NFC championship team.

+But Cooks managed a career-low 42 catches for just 583 yards last season while overcoming the latest in a series of concussions.
+He had only 15 catches after Week 7, and he sat out for two games after incurring a concussion during the Rams’ game against Cincinnati in London.

+Cooks has incurred at least five concussions during his NFL career.
+He didn’t play for four weeks after his most recent concussion, seeking additional medical help during that stretch.

+Although Houston still has receivers Kenny Stills, Will Fuller and Randall Cobb, the Texans clearly wanted another veteran target for Deshaun Watson after they moved on from Hopkins and his steadily spectacular production.
+Hopkins, who has five career 1,000-yard seasons, caught roughly one-third of Watson’s completions over the past three years.

 Cooks joins running back Todd Gurley in the offseason exodus of veteran talent from the Rams.
-Cooks and Gurley were key components of coach Sean McVay’s offense over the past two years, but that offense will have a new look in the fall.
+Cooks and Gurley, the former AP Offensive Player of the Year, were vital components of coach Sean McVay’s offense over the past two seasons.

+Yet the Rams still have plenty of offensive skill-position talent heading into the draft later this month.

+Robert Woods and Cooper Kupp were a potent, productive wideout combination last season while Cooks’ availability was limited.
+Receiver Josh Reynolds seemed capable of a larger role when he stepped up in Cooks’ absence, making 15 catches for 224 yards in a five-game stretch.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL